Validate Your European Patent in Spain

 A 2-month term extension can be requested during the initial 3-month window.
 This extension does not require payment of any official fee, but it must be formally approved by the SPTO before the original deadline expires, thus it must be approved within the 3-month window.

-What Happens if the Deadline is Missed?
+What Happens If the Due Date Is Missed?

 If validation is not completed in time, the patent will not take effect in Spain, and protection may be lost.